riteshkumar32/riteshkumar32/README.md

 ---
 ###  Meta Hacker Cup 2025

-> One of the most competitive global programming contests, with hundreds of thousands of participants worldwide.

 -  **Advanced to Round 2** out of global competition
 -  **Rank 1214** in Round 2